haampie/SortingSortingOut.jl/readme.md

 ### Make search convenient -- search by (transformed) value, not by specific vector element

-Currently there is an annoying [unresolved issue](https://github.com/JuliaLang/julia/issues/9429) in Julia Base where one has to construct a "fake" vector element in order to search.
+Currently there is an [unresolved issue](https://github.com/JuliaLang/julia/issues/9429) in Julia Base where one has to construct a "fake" vector element in order to search.
 For
 instance: